rsearls/jModInfGen/README.md

       run using JDK 8.
 - moditect allows the project to retain pre-defined module directives in the pom.xml.
-The focus of jModInfGen is to initially generate the module directives.
+The focus of jModInfGen is to initially generate the module directives. jModInfGen could be used to generate the initial module information and plug that data into the moditect configuration declarations.

 ## References